wp-plugins/fields-framework/readme.txt

 * URL Field
 * Email Field
 * Hidden Field
-* Media Field (let's you upload an attachment or enter a custom URL)
+* Media Field (let's you upload an attachment or enter a custom URL.
+You can use this field for uploading of any type of file)
 * Textarea
 * Checkbox
+* Radio
 * Select
 * Editor (A WYSIWYG editor)